-Dear readers, it only looks like I’ve not been busy with new blog posts… in actuality, I’ve been hard at work on an entirely separate (but equal) blogsite that grew out of my work on the 100 Oaks Project.
+Dear readers, I’ve been hard at work on an entirely separate (but equal) blog site that grew out of my work on the 100 Oaks Project.
 In August, I was awarded a grant through the Bayou Lafourche Convention and Visitors Bureau to create a self-guided driving tour of the historic oaks along Bayou Lafourche.

 For this grant project, I’m photographing historic live oaks around the parish and writing about the history of the people and events that have occurred around these old oaks for a website and brochure.
 I’m also creating and posting “waymarker signs” (like the image above) that will be located close to the oaks’ locations, near the two main highways that run on either side of Bayou Lafourche (LA Hwy.
 1 and Hwy.
 308).